validatedpatterns/docs/requirements/validated.md

 1. Validated Patterns SHOULD trigger CI runs for new versions of consumed products
 1. Validated Patterns SHOULD provide an RHPDS lab environment

-   A bare bones environment into which the solution can be deployed, and a list of instructions for doing so (eg. installing and configuring OpenShift GitOps)
+   A bare bones environment into which the solution can be deployed, and a list of instructions for doing so (e.g. installing and configuring OpenShift GitOps)

 1. Validated Patterns SHOULD provide pre-built demo environment using RHPDS